ElektraInitiative/PermaplanT/doc/architecture/context.md

   - begin/end harvest
 - size (height, width)
 - constraints where they want to be:
-  - good/bad neighbors (MISSING)
+  - good/bad neighbors to other specific plants of any hierarchy (MISSING)
-  - recommended distances to other plants (MISSING)
+  - recommended distances to any other plant, needed for area calculations (MISSING)
   - sun
   - soil weight
   - pH value of topsoil